ghurault/python-analysis-template/README.md

   - Automatic versioning of the local package from git tags via [setuptools_scm](https://setuptools-scm.readthedocs.io/en/stable/), following [semantic versioning](https://semver.org/).
 - [SQLFluff](https://sqlfluff.com/) as a linter and formatter for SQL files (pre-commit and VSC extension).
 - [prettier](https://prettier.io/) (VSC extension) as a formatter for YAML, JSON and Markdown files.
-- [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) (VSC extension) as a linter for Markdown.
+- [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) (VSC extension) as a linter for Markdown files.
 - [Taplo](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) (VSC extension) as a formatter for TOML files.
 - [typos](https://github.com/crate-ci/typos) (VSC extension) as a code spell checker.
 - A [Makefile](Makefile) to provide an interface to common tasks (see [Make commands](#️-make-commands)).